0.4.6.1: Async Await

 });

-Try-catch syntax allows us to catch errors with async-await syntax in the same way we would catch errors with .then
+Try-catch syntax allows us to catch errors with async-await syntax in the same way we would catch errors with `.then` and `.catch` syntax.

 const getRecipes = () => {